natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-7E.md

 '''Pros:'''

 * Wide variety of powerful air-to-ground payloads, including up to six AGM-62 Walleye fire-and-forget TV guided bombs
-* Has thermal sights in the form of an optional AN/AAR-45 FLIR pod which significantly helps in locating ground targets in mixed battles
+* Has thermal sights in the form of an optional FLIR pod which greatly helps in locating ground targets in mixed battles
 * Comes with an internal 20 mm M61A1 Vulcan cannon, with the option to add either more 20 mm M61A1 Vulcans or the devastating 30 mm GAU-13/A cannons as gunpods
 * Large amount of countermeasures
 * Cockpit has a heads-up display and tactical map, both of which are useful in simulator battles

 '''Cons:'''

-* Poor manoeuvrability and loses lots of speed in turns
+* Below average manoeuvrability and loses lots of speed in turns
 * Has poor top speed and acceleration for its BR, which makes it very difficult to bomb bases without being intercepted
 * Equipping suspended ordnance further worsens its sluggish flight performance
 * When using the thermal sight, it may be hard to distinguish alive enemy tanks from destroyed tanks and fires
-* Walleye guided bombs generally have trouble locking on to moving targets
+* Walleye guided bombs generally have trouble locking on to moving targets, especially from medium to long ranges (>5 km)
 * Long landing distance (airbrake cannot be extended with landing gear out, and no drogue chute)

 == History ==